leehack/flutter-mcp-ai-chat/README.md

 # Flutter + dart_mcp + AI Desktop App Demo

 This is a Flutter-based project designed to manage and configure MCP (Multi-Connection Protocol) servers.
 The application provides a user-friendly interface for managing API keys, configuring server settings, and handling custom environment variables.
+The application uses the [dart_mcp](https://pub.dev/packages/mcp_dart) package to facilitate communication with MCP servers.

 ## Screenshots